jeenalee/blog/_posts/2016-08-29-move-clone-copy.md

 is totally accessible!:

 {% highlight rust %}
-println!("Our friend's coloring book looks like: {:?}", friends_coloring_book);
+println!("Our friend's coloring book looks like:\n {:?}", friends_coloring_book);
 {% endhighlight %}

 [Link to code](https://is.gd/SC86Xx) and its output:

 {% highlight console %}
-Our friend's coloring book looks like: ["mercury", "venus", "earth", "mars", "jupiter", "saturn", "uranus", "neptune"]
+Our friend's coloring book looks like:
+ ["mercury", "venus", "earth", "mars", "jupiter", "saturn", "uranus", "neptune"]
 {% endhighlight %}

 Upon flipping through the pages of the coloring book, our friend gets